Department of Numbers

 Harrisonburg, Virginia Unemployment

-The BLS reported that the unemployment rate for Harrisonburg fell 0.1 percentage points in April 2013 to 5.1%.
+The BLS reported that the unemployment rate for Harrisonburg fell 0.1 percentage points in May 2023 to 2.8%.
 For the same month, the metro unemployment rate was 0.1 percentage points lower than the Virginia rate.
-The unemployment rate in Harrisonburg peaked in March 2010 at 7.3% and is now 2.2 percentage points lower.
+The unemployment rate in Harrisonburg peaked in April 2020 at 11.9% and is now 9.1 percentage points lower.
+From a post peak low of 2.6% in February 2022, the unemployment rate has now grown by 0.2 percentage points.
 You can also compare Harrisonburg unemployment with unemployment in other cities.

 Unemployment Rate: Harrisonburg, Virginia, National